 If the U.S. Citizenship and Immigration Services (USCIS) encounters any errors or inconsistencies on your application, your petition could be denied or delayed.
 In worst cases, you could get deported.

-The following are the worst mistakes you should avoid when filling U.S. immigration paperwork:
+Here are the worst mistakes to avoid when filling U.S. immigration paperwork:

 - Forget to sign – If you fail to sign an application, it will be automatically denied or returned.
 Keep in mind, each form requests you to sign your full name and birthdate.